Skip to contents

 highlight_alpha

-The alpha of the highlighted points.
+A numeric value specifying the alpha transparency of the highlighted points.
+Default: 1.

 highlight_stroke